 - 1935: An earthquake registering 6.1 on the magnitude scale originated in Timiskaming Quebec.
-Ground shake was felt in Mt.
-Clemens and Port Huron as an intensity V.
+Ground shake in Mt.
+Clemens and Port Huron was an intensity V.

-- 1937: An earthquake registering 5.4 on the magnitude scale originated in western Ohio, where it was felt as an intensity VIII.
+- 1937: An earthquake registering 5.4 on the magnitude scale originated in western Ohio, where it was an intensity VIII.

 - 1944: An earthquake originated in the St. Lawrence River Region in Massena, New York and was felt in Detroit.

-- 1975: An earthquake registering 6.2 on the magnitude scale originated in eastern Idaho, where it was felt as an intensity VIII.
+- 1975: An earthquake registering 6.2 on the magnitude scale originated in eastern Idaho, where it was an intensity VIII.

-- 1980: An earthquake registering 5.2 on the magnitude scale originated in northeast Kentucky, where it was felt as an intensity VII.
+- 1980: An earthquake registering 5.2 on the magnitude scale originated in northeast Kentucky, where it was an intensity VII.
 It was felt as an intensity II-III in southern Michigan.

 - 1987: An earthquake registering 5.1 on the magnitude scale originated in Olney, Illinois.